hmontero1205/pygrader/README.md

 This will create a dir called `.grade/` in your `HOME` dir.
 In addition to serving as the workspace for grading submissions, grades and the hw deadline will also be stored here.
-The directory will look like this:
+The directory will look like this (for hw1):
 ```
 ~
 \_ .grade/